Lyre! Lyre! Clavicytherium on Fire!

 The roomful of bells is not a permanent exhibit; selecting from over 180 objects in the Robyna Neilson Ketchum Collection of Bells, guest student curator Tiffany Ng ’05 has assembled a wide representation of the bell in a range of cultures as a signal and ritual medium as well as a musical instrument.

 It was pretty darn impressive, I must say.
 There were some really, really old bells here.
-Take, for instance, the one below here on the left… It’s an animal bell from Persia dating from about 1500-1400 BCE.
+Take, for instance, the one above… It’s an animal bell from Persia dating from about 1500-1400 BCE.
 It was crafted by the Lurs who were semi-nomadic tribesmen.
 When a warrior and a horse died together, they were buried in the same grave with their weapons and equipment, including many bells of high copper content.

 Man, I would like to go back there and eat more croissants.
 After the roomful of bells, we moved on over to the other first floor gallery.
 Here, the permanent exhibit of European and American string and wind instruments is located here.
 The depth of the Collection’s holdings allows for frequent rotation of examples on display.